 Studio photographers will appreciate that the Sony A99 II (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the CL and the A99 II are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Sony.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the A99 II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A99 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica CL and the Sony A99 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica CL (Typ 7323):

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.